-A unique approach to detecting and tracking moving objects and their interactions in video was developed, with a focus on handling high target densities and stopped vehicles.
+A unique approach to detecting and tracking moving objects and their interactions in the video was developed, with a focus on handling high target densities and stopped vehicles.
 The tracking software that processes detected sources was integrated within the Stone Soup framework and with a MongoDB database and can be applied at operationally relevant scales.

-From here, learning behavioural models and algorithms in an

-Virtual Engineering Centre University of Liverpool Daresbury Laboratory Sci-Tech Daresbury Warrington WA4 4AD intuitive graphical interface was developed to create and run complex data queries to identify a whole host of traffic and pedestrian movement activities, including:
+From here, learning behavioural models and algorithms in an intuitive graphical interface was developed to create and run complex data queries to identify a whole host of traffic and pedestrian movement activities, including: